How could Brexit affect my account?

 Will my underlying investments be affected?

 We will continue to buy and sell investments traded on London Stock Exchange.
 If the underlying investment is domiciled in an EEA country, after Brexit it is possible that we may not be able to accept instruction for that investment.
-We are working closely with all Fund Managers to understand their Brexit plans and will keep affected customers informed.
+We are working closely with all Fund Managers to understand their Brexit plans.